 2.1 DEFINITIONS

-Compliance Period

-A calendar year beginning January 1 and ending December 31 in which Renewable Energy Credits (RECs) are required of a Retail Entity.

-Compliance Premium

-A payment awarded by the Program Administrator in conjunction with a Solar Renewable Energy Credit (SREC) that is generated by a renewable energy source that meets the criteria of subsection (e) of P.U.C.
-Subst.
-R. 25.173, Renewable Energy Credit Program.
-For the purpose of the Solar Renewable Portfolio Standard (SRPS) requirements, one Compliance Premium is equal to one SREC.

 Designated Representative

-A responsible natural person authorized by an Entity to register with ERCOT as a Renewable Energy Credit (REC) Account Holder or manage an REC Account.
+A responsible natural person authorized by an Entity to register with ERCOT as an Energy Attribute Certificate (EAC) Account Holder or manage an EAC Account.
+Energy Attribute Certificate (EAC)

+A tradable instrument that represents all of the attributes associated with one MWh of production from a generator that registers to participate in the program.
+An EAC may be fractional.
+EACs do not include any energy, capacity, reliability, or other power attributes used to provide electricity services, nor liabilities associated with such generation, nor any tax credits, depreciation allowances or third-party subsidies of any kind.

 Renewable Energy Credit (REC)

 A tradable instrument that represents all of the renewable attributes associated with one MWh of production from a certified renewable generator.
+RECs are a subcategory of EACs.

-Renewable Energy Credit (REC) Account
+Energy Attribute Certificate (EAC) Account

-An account maintained by ERCOT for the purpose of tracking the production, sale, transfer, purchase, and retirement of RECs or Compliance Premiums by a REC Account Holder.
+An account maintained by ERCOT for the purpose of tracking the production, sale, transfer, purchase, and retirement of EACs by an EAC Account Holder.

-Renewable Energy Credit (REC) Account Holder
+Energy Attribute Certificate (EAC) Account Holder

-An Entity registered with ERCOT to participate in the REC Trading Program.
+An Entity registered with ERCOT to participate in the EAC Trading Program.

-Renewable Energy Credit (REC) Trading Program
+Energy Attribute Certificate (EAC) Trading Program

-The REC Trading Program, as described in Section 14, State of Texas Renewable Energy Credit Trading Program, and P.U.C.
+The EAC Trading Program, as described in Section 14, State of Texas Energy Attribute Certificate Trading Program, which includes the Renewable Energy Credit (REC) trading program described in P.U.C.
 Subst.
 R. 25.173, Renewable Energy Credit Program.

 Market Participant